Best Adoption Guide for Non-Indigenous Professionals in the NWT After Bill C-92

 One of the most important things non-Indigenous NWT families need to understand before adopting an Indigenous child is that the Cultural Connection Plan is not completed at finalization — it is a permanent commitment.
 CFS Standard 10.15 creates ongoing obligations that survive the adoption order.

 This includes maintaining the kinship relationships documented in the plan, continuing to facilitate the child's access to their community and language, ensuring the child is aware of their Indigenous identity and rights, and continuing to update the plan as the child grows and their needs change.
-Non-Indigenous families who treat the Cultural Support Plan as a checkbox to complete for the home study and then set aside are not meeting the standard — and are potentially at risk of post-finalization intervention if the child's connections are severed.
+Non-Indigenous families who treat the Cultural Support Plan as a checkbox to complete for the home study and then set aside are not meeting the standard's permanent cultural-connection obligation.

-Understanding this before the home study — and building a plan that you are genuinely committed to sustaining — produces both a stronger application and a more honest adoption relationship.
+Understanding this early in the process — and building a plan that you are genuinely committed to sustaining — produces both a stronger application and a more honest adoption relationship.

 Frequently Asked Questions